-On September 14 at 4:00pm ET, Jim Ambuske (of Mount Vernon) and Jeanette Patrick (from George Mason University) will be joining us to discuss their widely acclaimed podcast Intertwined about the enslaved community at Mount Vernon.
-In their discussion with Jenna Owens (of Monticello), they will examine how the American Revolution complicated George Washington’s own relationship with slavery, created opportunities for enslaved people to embrace the fullest implications of Jefferson’s Declaration of Independence through self-emancipation, and informed Washington’s decision to free those enslaved people he owned outright in his will.
+On September 14, 2022, Jim Ambuske (of Mount Vernon) and Jeanette Patrick (from George Mason University) joined us to discuss their widely acclaimed podcast Intertwined about the enslaved community at Mount Vernon.
+In their discussion with Jenna Owens (of Monticello), they examined how the American Revolution complicated George Washington’s own relationship with slavery, created opportunities for enslaved people to embrace the fullest implications of Jefferson’s Declaration of Independence through self-emancipation, and informed Washington’s decision to free those enslaved people he owned outright in his will.
 Drawing on their experience with producing Intertwined, they will also discuss the possibilities for communicating complex stories about slavery at places like Monticello and Mount Vernon to wide audiences using the podcast format.

 Watch the Recording »